-10 New Design Thinking Books Every Designer Should Be Reading in 2020icreatives blogger
+10 New Design Thinking Books To Read in 2020

 Continuing education is imperative for creatives to stay keen and on the cutting edge of ideas in their respective fields.
 Each year, over one million books are printed in the United States and a significant number of those are about design thinking.
 For those not familiar, design thinking is a process by which designers and plenty of other professions can identify their users, problems, and solutions.
 Like design itself, design thinking is iterative.
 It’s essentially the scientific method for designers.

 Creative professionals and educators are working, seemingly constantly, on new theories of design and ways to apply design thinking.
 If you want to stay up to date with trends in the industry, it pays to discover new literature sooner rather than later.
 If you’re just finding out about game-changing books a decade after they are published, you’re more likely to be behind your competition.

 Stephen King described books as uniquely portable magic while Bertolt Brecht called them weapons and bade a hungry man reach out for them.
 In many ways, literature is both of these things.
 Some books might be written for entertainment, but many are meant to spread knowledge and all of them use some kind of storytelling.
 For designers, having all this information at our disposal gives us the opportunity to update our thinking, blossom creatively, and sharpen our design thinking to make us more effective and hopefully more valuable to the company.

 One of the most popular topics for the best design thinking books is to bridge the gap between creatives and managers or other decision-makers who aren’t in creative roles and might not have a great grasp of how design can help businesses accomplish their goals.
 Other books are directed at the designers themselves and try to make sense of the design world, its ethics, or tricks to stimulate the imagination day after day on the job.